Skip to main content

 K-8 math on a tight budgetKhan Academy

-SAT practice (official questions)Khan Academy
+SAT practice (official test questions)Khan Academy

-ADHD or neurodiverse learnerCereBRO AI
+ADHD, Dyslexia, or neurodiverse learnerCereBRO AI

-Homeschool family, full curriculumCereBRO AI
+Homeschool family seeking a full adaptive curriculumCereBRO AI

-Professional exam prepCereBRO AI
+University student or Professional exam prepCereBRO AI

-Needs voice tutoringCereBRO AI
+Needs interactive voice tutoringCereBRO AI

-Multiple children at different levelsCereBRO AI
+Multiple children at wildly different academic levelsCereBRO AI

-Free K-12 video explanationsKhan Academy
+Wants free K-12 video explanationsKhan Academy

 The Case for Using Both